 "I like her," Sarah answered simply.

-"Also, it appears we picked up two more students for the home school portion only.
+"Also, it appears we picked up two more students for the home school portion of the day.
 So there will be six initiates and eight home school students in the class this year," he added.

 "Oh," Ahsoka answered.
 She didn't know what to think about that for now.